Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 ## Simulate keyboard input

-You can simulate pressing buttons from the keyboard, they will be fully compatible with other pressed buttons.
+You can simulate pressing buttons from the keyboard.
+To do this, you need to use the `Press()` method, which accepts a collection of keys.
+The simulated keys are fully compatible with your keyboard, so different active modifiers will be applied to them, such as the Shift key.

 ```c#
 var keyboard = new KeyboardManipulator();